Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ### 2025-08-15T20:39:27-05:00 (48.47556, -91.45539) 1246 feet

-We went off track twice before we found the Have a Smoke Portage (to Keats).
+We went off track twice before we found the Have a Smoke Portage to Keats.

-We met six young women (Royce guessed they're 20 or younger) that are using two aluminum canoes that, at first glance, look as if they are wood and canvas.
+We met six young women (Royce guessed they're 20 or younger) that were using two aluminum canoes that, at first glance, looked as if they are wood and canvas.
 One had a brass name plate on the bow but I couldn't make it out.
 One woman carried each canoe, but they rolled the canoe up in teams of three&mdash;an interesting technique.

 The day started gray and calm then cleared up and got breezy.
 With the blue skies and a better vantage, the falls here are more impressive than